Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Implications for Sensitivity

 which is indeed weaker sensitivity than ALPS-II (by almost an order of magnitude).
-The lack of resonant buildup on both the generation and regeneration cavity contribute to this relatively high floor on $g_{a\gamma\gamma}$.
+The lack of resonant buildup on both the generation and regeneration cavities contributes to this relatively high floor on $g_{a\gamma\gamma}$.